 Chill the cookie dough as directed in the recipe card.
 After the dough has been chilled, scoop and roll the dough into balls and chill them again in the refrigerator for 1 hour.
 Once the cookie dough balls are cold and solid, place them into a large freezer bag.

 Freeze the cookie dough balls for up to 3 months.
 When it’s time to bake the cookies, remove the dough balls from the freezer and thaw on the counter for at least 30 minutes.
 Then roll in granulated sugar and powdered sugar as instructed in the recipe.
 Bake as directed.

 How to Freeze After Baking

 Ensure cookies are completely cool prior to freezing.
-Store baked cookies in a large freezer bag or air-tight container in the freezer for up to 3 months.
+Store baked cookies in large freezer bags or an air-tight container in the freezer for up to 3 months.
 Separate layers of cookies with parchment paper (this helps prevent them from sticking together).
 When ready to enjoy, thaw cookies in the refrigerator or on the counter at room temperature.